khulnasoft-lab/design.khulnasoft.com/contents/components/form.md

 - If user selection or input invokes an immediate change, like a page refresh or setting being applied and submission isn't required, then a form shouldn't be used.

-Todo: Make Forms it's own section with subpages for components and concepts.
+<todo>Make Forms it's own section with subpages for components and concepts.</todo>

 ### Form elements